PorticoExchange/PIP/PIP /PIP-02.md

 ## Example for Liquid

-In the example below we'll show how works this input and output when make 'swap' with pegin or pegout
+In the example below we'll show how works this input and output when make 'swap' with pegin

 ```json
 {